 The 2002 tii used the fuel-injected 130 hp engine from the 2000 tii, which resulted in a top speed of 115 mph.
 A 2002 tii Touring model was available throughout the run of the tii engine and the Touring body, both of which ended production in 1974.

 The 2002 Turbo was launched at the 1973 Frankfurt Motor Show.
 This was BMW's first turbocharged production car and the first turbocharged car since General Motors' brief offerings in the early 1960s.
 It produced 170 hp at 5,800 rpm, with 180 lb·ft of torque.
 The 2002 Turbo used the 2002 tii engine with a KKK turbocharger and a compression ratio of 6.9:1 in order to prevent engine knocking.
 Kugelfischer mechanical fuel injection was used, with a sliding throttle plate instead of the usual throttle butterfly.
 The 2002 Turbo was introduced just before the 1973 oil crisis, therefore only 1,672 were built.

-The car runs well and can be driven with confidenc.
+The car runs well and can be driven with confidence.
 I wish I could say its completely rust free-but its pretty close!
 There is some rust on the front spoiler under the radiator-which is easy enough to fix.
 That's all I have found -the floors, trunk, shock towers, and rockers are very nice and free of corrosion.
 This car would make a great running Tii project for someone looking for an Inka car

-These photos do not do the car justice-this is maybe the first day I got it.
-I will get it out and take some new pictures shortly, which will require moving 5 cars, which is why I decided to offer it.
-I am just not using the car and it should go to someone who will exercise it more frequently.
+These photos do not do the car justice-this is maybe the first day we got it.
+I will get it out and take some new pictures shortly. ,